huacnlee/sidekiq-activerecord-shard/README.md

 A Sidekiq middleware for supports ActiveRecord Shard with [ActiveSupport:CurrentAttribute](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html).

+> **Warning**
-> NOTE: This gem can work with sidekiq-cron or other schedulers, because when Schedule perform a job, it can't know the shard name.
+> This gem can work with [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron) or other schedulers, because when Schedule perform a job, they can't know the which shard to use.

 ## Installation